Cheswardine: History and architecture

 The name Cheswardine, recorded in 1086 as Ciseworde, in 1189 as Chesewordin and about 1650 as Cheswardyne, is probably derived from the Old English for "cheese-producing settlement".

 Cheswardine was mentioned in the Domesday Book of 1086, when the manor was held by Robert of Stafford, but is probably a much older settlement, with the church likely being built on an ancient fortified site.

 Land 130 m north of the church was granted to Hamon le Strange in 1155 and a manor house surrounded by a moat built soon after.
-The manor were rebuilt as a small castle between 1250 and 1350.
+The manor was rebuilt as a small castle between 1250 and 1350.
 Ownership passed to the Earl of Arundel and Surrey in 1376.
-The moat, earthworks and some buried ruins remain and Cheswardine Castle was scheduled as a historical monument in 1976.
+The moat, earthworks and some buried ruins remain, and Cheswardine Castle was scheduled as a historical monument in 1976.

 The parish church, dedicated to St Swithun, overlooks Cheswardine from the hill at the top of the village.
 This is at least the third church on this site, and was rebuilt in 1887-1889 under the direction of the architect John Loughborough Pearson, who died before the work was completed.
 The work was completed with the assistance of funding by the then squire of the Cheswardine Estate, Charles Donaldson-Hudson, who provided half of the estimated cost of £8,500.